 What You Need

-- Lay down a towel: Line the bottom of your bathtub with two old towels.
+- Lay down some towels: Line the bottom of your bathtub with two old towels.
 This is very important to prevent the oven racks from scratching your bathtub.
-Place your oven racks on the towel.
+Then, pull out your oven racks and place them on the towels.
+While I was at it, I threw my toaster oven racks in there, too.

 - Brush off any remaining gunk: After soaking, gunk and stains on the racks should be soft and easy to wipe off.
-Use a non-abrasive scrub brush or sponge with a little Bon Ami or Bar Keeper's friend to tackle any remaining tough spots.
+Use a non-abrasive scrub brush or sponge.

-- Rinse: Rinse with water and dry completely.
+- Rinse and dry: Rinse with water and dry completely.